rajaschavhan/Hungry-App/README.md

 frees the agent.

 9. FindFavoriteFoodsOfUser(user-id) : For the given user-id, find top 3 favorite food
-items based on previous orders of the last 3 months.
+items based on previous orders.

-11. FindFavoriteRestaurants(int N) : Finds the top-3 restaurants that have got
+11. FindFavoriteRestaurants() : Finds the top-3 restaurants that have got maximum orders.
-maximum orders in the last N days.

-13. FindFavoriteFoodsAcrossRestaurants(int N) : Finds the top-3 ordered most
+13. FindFavoriteFoodsAcrossRestaurants() : Finds the top-3 ordered most
-favorite food items in the last N days
+favorite food items.